Museum of Chinese in America: History

 In January 2020, a fire damaged the building at 70 Mulberry Street, where the museum's collection was held, with about 85,000 items potentially affected by water damage.
 While it was initially believed that nearly all of them might have been lost, a substantial part was determined to be "very much salvageable" several days after the incident.
 Around 35,000 items had been digitized and backed up before the fire.
 Much of the collection was restored by disaster-relief specialists who worked to prevent mold growth and preserve structure.
+After its closure for over a year, the museum reopened to the public on July 15, 2021.

+In 2022, it was announced that the museum would partner yet again with Maya Lin for another renovation "that will cost an estimated $118 million and nearly quintuple the institution's size, to about 68,000 square feet."
+Originally, the museum was intended to close at the end of 2023 to allow for construction through to a 2025 completion date.
+However, such construction has been postponed in anticipation of a plan to raise and consolidate the necessary capital.

+In February 2024, the museum was able to purchase its main building at 215 Centre Street for $51.1 million.
+In March, the museum's board chose Michael Lee to serve as a new director, replacing Nancy Yao.
+Later, in September, the museum announced its first-ever performing artist residency program that would run from October through February 2025.

 Exhibitions

 The core exhibition With a Single Step: Stories in the Making of America discusses over 160 years of Chinese American history and is augmented annually with two to four rotating exhibitions on thematic, historic, and artistic subjects.

 The museum in January 2015 presented Waves of Identity: 35 Years of Archiving.
-The title of the exhibit was inspired by a Chinese proverb, “Each wave of the Yangtze River pushes at the wave ahead.”
+The title of the exhibit was inspired by a Chinese proverb, "Each wave of the Yangtze River pushes at the wave ahead."